TBD54566975/did-dht/spec/spec.md

 | _s1._did | TXT  |  7200  | t=DWN;uri=https://dwn.tbddev.org/dwn5;... |

 ::: note
-The recommended TTL value is 7200 seconds (2 hours), which is the default TTL for Mainline records.
+The recommended TTL value is 7200 seconds (2 hours), the default TTL for Mainline records.
 :::

 * A root `_did` record identifies the [property mapping](#property-mapping) for the document.
 Other records such as `srv`